 Be careful not to fall the trap that switches the order of b and a.
 Our equation should read: .
 Solving for p:

 For those who are looking to score a Q51, here are two brutally difficult questions.
 If you think you know the answer, go ahead and post it below with an explanation.

 Brutal Question #1

 .
-How many unique sums of x and y result, if x@y is an integer less than 15?
+What is the difference between the least and the greatest possible values of x + y, if x@y is an integer less than 15?